Muzzy73/foundation/foundation/www/docs/user/manual/en/CRM/lead.md

 ---

 Leads are the  entities constituting a first contact.
 Leads can be created by a system users or by a web-user.
-When a lead is created minimal info (name,email) is entered and the lead is (default) linked to the active system user, the owner of the lead  A user configurable drop list is used to classify Status of the lead (Open, Replied etc)
+When a lead is created minimal info (name, email) is entered and the lead is (default) linked to the active system user; the owner of the lead.
+A user configurable drop list is used to classify Status of the lead (Open, Replied etc.)

 To create a Lead, go to: